HardenChris/reading-notes/code_401-python/lesson_02.md

 ### What on Earth is Recursion

 - Recursions do not work without an exit code for so there is not an endless loop.
+- So really im not sure but im learning.

 ## Define